-Early next year, Assistant Professor of Criminal Justice Paul Ketchum will publish a new book that addresses the issue of overrepresentation of children of color in the criminal justice system with the release of Disproportionate Minority Contact and Racism in the U.S.: How We Failed Children of Color.
+Assistant Professor of Criminal Justice Paul Ketchum has published a new book that addresses the issue of overrepresentation of children of color in the criminal justice system with the release of Disproportionate Minority Contact and Racism in the U.S.: How We Failed Children of Color.

 Alongside co-author Mitchell Peck, an associate professor of Sociology at OU, Ketchum details how racial and ethnic inequality in the juvenile justice system appears to be more of a structural issue within the system itself rather than one of individual bias.

 The book focuses on determining the cause of disproportionate minority contact (DMC), the overrepresentation of minority youth in the U.S. criminal justice system.